 The legal document preparations required for a business sale include:

-You can determine the value of your business yourself, but it's better to have an M&A team do it for you for optimal objectivity and accuracy.
+You can determine the value of your business yourself, but it's better to have an M&A team do a professional business valuation for you for optimal objectivity and accuracy.
 Depending on your business's situation, they can use the income, assets, or market approach.

 When preparing to sell your business, having a checklist helps you avoid the risk of skipping any essential steps necessary for maximizing your exit.